 Welcome emails have on average 4 times the open rate and 5 times the click-through rate of a standard email marketing campaign.
 By using email automation, these emails are sent out automatically every time someone signs up for your travel email list.

 Greet your new pen pal and tell them about yourself.
-A lot of travel agencies also use this email to tell subscribers what to expect.
+A lot of travel sites also use this email to tell subscribers what to expect.

 Here’s how this Liberty Travel greets its new readers.
-We love the exotic header they use!
+We love the exotic header they use and their inviting call-to-action (CTA)!

 Imagine walking into your hotel room and seeing a bottle of champagne and a personalized welcome card with your name on it.
 Wouldn’t that put a smile on your face?